 If CPAP fails, you may have to opt for dental appliances.
 These mouth devices have to be custom-made by your dentist and should be worn at night.
 There are various types of dental appliances for sleep apnea.
 Here are the two most common ones:

-This is the most commonly used dental appliance for the treatment of sleep apnea.
-You may notice that it resembles a sports mouth guard.
-The device snaps over both dental arches and has metal hinges than enable forward motion of the lower jaw.
+It is the most commonly used dental appliance for the treatment of sleep apnea.
+You may notice that it resembles a sports mouthguard.
+The device snaps over both dental arches and have metal hinges that enable forward motion of the lower jaw.

 Unlike the mandibular advancement device, this one is used less.
-This device is a splint that keeps your tongue in position to ensure the airway is kept open always.
+This device is a splint that keeps your tongue in position to ensure the airway is always kept open.
 It improves sleep and reduces the loudness and frequency of snoring for sleep apnea patients, especially those who sleep on their stomachs or backs.